 This junction was rebuilt in 2016-2017, so we can see the direction of change.
 The rebuild added a right-hand turn lane on the only approach that had lacked one ("road alignment amended to accommodate two lane approach out of Roosevelt Drive") and the right-hand turn lane on Old Rd was increased in length ("two lane approach storage increased").
-This made things worse for other modes: all cycling right-turns now involve two lanes of motor traffic, and all the pedestrian crossings are of three lanes of motor traffic — and, with Old Rd and Warneford Lane), and the westbound cycle lane on Old Rd does a jump onto and then off the pavement.
+This made things worse for other modes: all cycling right-turns now involve two lanes of motor traffic, all the pedestrian crossings are of three lanes of motor traffic (in two stages with Old Rd and Warneford Lane), and the westbound cycle lane on Old Rd does a jump onto and then off the pavement.

 For walking this is marginally better than Iffley-Donnington: it has signalled crossings on all entries, and no movements require more than three signal phases.
 But a diagonal movement can still take nearly three minutes.